breylaude/blog/_posts/2023-04-12-no-further-details.md

 comments: true
 ---

-i really couldnt come up with a better title than this i just wanted something with the ancronym *“NFD”* because this is in part about normal form designators
+i really couldnt come up with a better title than this i just wanted something with the acronym *“NFD”* because this is in part about normal form designators

 so with that out of the way...